 - 1 clove garlic minced

-- Heat the oil in a large frying pan over a low-medium heat and add the onions and salt.
-Cook, stirring frequently, until the onions begin to brown - about 10 minutes.
-Add the sugar and continue cooking, and stirring, for a few more minutes until they caramelise.
-If the onions begin to burn, add a tablespoon of water and continue cooking.
+- Heat the butter in a saute pan over a medium/low heat, then lower the heat to low and stir in the onions and sugar.
+Cook, stirring often, for 15 minutes or until golden brown and caramelized but not burned.
+TIP: If the onions begin to burn, add a tablespoon of water and continue cooking.

 The nutritional information provided is approximate and can vary depending on several factors, so is not guaranteed to be accurate.
 Please see a registered dietician for special diet advice.